Claude A. Swanson: Congressman and Virginia politician

-The young orator Claude Swanson had drawn the attention of Democratic party politicians in Richmond when he was studying in Ashland just up the railroad line.
+The young orator Swanson had drawn the attention of Democratic Party politicians in Richmond when he was studying in Ashland just up the railroad line.
 He won his first public office in 1892, a seat in the U.S. Congress representing Virginia's 5th congressional district.
 Swanson would serve seven terms in the U.S. House of Representatives, from 1893 until 1906.
 The district extended from Pittsylvania and Franklin counties into the Republican-leaning mountain counties of Floyd, Carroll and Grayson.
 Swanson survived two close election contests.

 During the 1893 depression, Swanson became Virginia's most outspoken congressman endorsing William Jennings Bryan's inflationary fiscal reforms, i.e. allowing both silver and gold as legal tender.
 By 1896, Swanson had allied himself with Henry D. Flood, James Hay, Francis Lassiter and Thomas Staples Martin (whom he helped elect to the Senate in 1893).

 Although his family's mercantile background had shown Swanson the importance of credit, his views (and those of his allies) outraged the conservative creditor class.
 Railroad developer Joseph F. Bryan, who owned the Richmond Times analogized Swanson to communists, anarchists and repudiators of debt."
 Congressman Swanson also endorsed free rural mail delivery, aid to rural banks, graduated federal income taxes (that became the 16th Amendment), reduced federal excise taxes and direct election of U.S. Senators (that became the 17th Amendment).
 He rose to influence on the House Ways and Means Committee and as proto-party whip.
 When the Spanish–American War in 1898 stimulated demand for farm products, the family farms again prospered and his brothers opened a wholesale grocery in Danville.

 In 1903 Swanson bought Eldon, a plantation in Pittsylvania County, Virginia, built by the Whittle family for whom Chatham's Whittle Street is named.
 He lived there (when not in Washington, D.C.) most of the rest of his life.
 Swanson also entered into various real estate consortiums with Flood and his nephew, Harry F. Byrd.